XiangyangSong/GWR_Plugin/README.md

 **THIS PLUGIN VERSION IS BASED ON MGWR: LATEST RELEASED VERSION >= 2.1.2**  [other versions here](https://github.com/pysal/mgwr/)

-The Plugin implements Geographically Weighted Regression(GWR) statistics to perform spacial analysis.
+The Plugin implements Gaussian Geographically Weighted Regression(GWR) to perform spatial analysis.
 Users can choose some parameters and perform action.
 And the results will display with style.
 The plugin requires MGWR (see the repository for installation instruction).
 ___
 ### Installation - Windows